stats4sd/setups/pwa/Offline_Browsing.md

 5. app.blade.php: This is a PHP blade view file to be included for all pages.
 To include app icon, manifest file, service worker Javascript file in home page

-## Offline Browsing Considerations:
+## Offline Browsing Considerations

  - Be aware and be responsible for what you store in user's browser cached storage.
 As the responses could occupy huge storage space in user computer and/or mobile phone.

  - There is a storage limit for each PWA.
 (TBC for exact limit).
 Use storage space wisely to store essential responses only.

- - For a Vue component with filter feature (e.g. search analysis result for different region)
+## Vue Component With Filter Feature

   - For a normal web app, we send request with filter parameter to server, server do the filtering, and then returns the filtered result
   - For offline browsing, we may always get the same result from server, then do the filtering at Vue compoenent level

   - Pros: store one response in cached storage when online, then it can support multiple enquiries when offline
   - Cons: more network overhead when online, server always returns full dataset

   - Concerns:
     - We need to balance the performance (i.e. loading time) and technical feasibility (performance is different when showing 100 records and 100,000 records...)
     - It is good if we could estimate how many records in response